WorkplaceX/Application/Readme.md

 ```

 ### Generate C# Code
 Run the BuildTool generate command (See also [BuildTool generate](https://github.com/WorkplaceX/Framework/wiki/BuildTool-generate)).
-This generates a C# class for every table and every column.
+This generates a C# class for every table and every column in the file "Database.Generate.cs".

 ```cmd
 cd BuildTool